Roger Corman’s The Masque of the Red Death (1964) will be released on Blu-ray in the UK on January 25th 2021 by Studiocanal. Order via Amazon.co.uk

 ‘We defy you to stare into this face’

-The Masque of the Red Death is a 1964 American-British horror feature film directed by Roger Corman and starring Vincent Price, Hazel Court and Jane Asher.
+The Masque of the Red Death is a 1964 horror feature film directed by Roger Corman and starring Vincent Price, Hazel Court and Jane Asher.
 The screenplay, written by Charles Beaumont and R. Wright Campbell, was based upon the 1842 short story of the same name by American author Edgar Allan Poe and incorporates a sub-plot based on another Poe tale, Hop-Frog.
 A further sub-plot is drawn from Torture by Hope by Auguste Villiers de l’Isle-Adam.
+The movie was an American-British co-production.

 Satan-worshiper Prince Prospero invites several dozen of the local nobility to his castle for protection against an oncoming plague, the Red Death.
 Prospero orders his guests to attend a masked ball and, amidst a general atmosphere of debauchery and depravity, notices the entry of a mysterious hooded stranger dressed all in red.
 Believing the figure to be his master, Satan, Prospero is horrified at the revelation of his true identity…